 Cons of Blue Jeans

-- Some users have had issues with the quality of audio and video.
+- Some users have had issues with the quality of audio and video during the meeting.

 - Limited customization options for the user interface.
 It’s only really possible to add a brand logo.

-Livestorm is a webinar and meeting solution for any size of business.
+Livestorm is a web conferencing software for any size of business.
 The system is available to use straight in the browser with no download necessary.
-Features of this software include live chat, Q&A, multi hosts and screen sharing.
+Also, features of this software include live chat, Q&A, multi hosts and screen sharing.

 Pros of Livestorm